Asian-Women-Advancing-AI/AzureFoundryAgents/README.md

 > ⚠️ *Note: Only proceed after successfully creating your Agent in Azure AI Foundry.*

+> [!IMPORTANT]
+> You must have a [Power Automate Premium license](https://go.microsoft.com/fwlink/?linkid=2297915) or other license that includes premium connectors to run this flow since it uses the `Http` connection.
+You will be able to create the flow, but you will not be able to test it.
+> When you save the flow, you will be presented with an option to sign up for a free 90-day Power Automate Premium License.

 ### Task 1: Create an Instant Cloud Flow

 1. Go to your Microsoft365 Account: